wbhart/mpir/build.vc10/readme.txt

 for builds are:

     mpir\lib   for static libraries
-    mpir\dll   for dynamic link libraries(DLL)
+    mpir\dll   for dynamic link libraries (DLL)

-MPIR is built by using the appropriate build projects and, where appropriate, setting the build configuration and platform:
+MPIR is built by selecting one of the individual build projects and then setting the library type (static or DLL), the Windows target architecture (win32 or x64) and the build configuration (release or debug).

-    win32 or x64
-    release or debug

-All projects have release and debug configurations but not all projects provide for 32 and 64 bit Windows platforms.
+All projects have release and debug configurations but not all projects support win32 and x64.

-By default the Visual Studio solution provides support for generic C
+By default the Visual Studio solution provides support for these generic C builds:
-builds:

     lib_mpir_gc     - MPIR library using generic C (win32 & x64)
     lib_mpir_cxx    - MPIR C++ library (win32 & x64)
     dll_mpir_gc     - MPIR DLL using generic C (win32 & x64)

+There are two static libraries, one providing the C library functions and the other providing the C++ functions.
+The DLL library supports both the C and the C++ functions.

 2. Builds with Assembler Support
 ================================